YaminiG/dnn-visualization/README.md

 ### Deep Neural Network Visualization

-This is a toy example for the visualization of a deep neural network's layer activation.
+This is a toy example for visualization of deep neural network's layer activation.
 The DNN trained on MNIST training data.

 1) MNIST database downloaded and fetched from the web